huggingface/optimum-benchmark/README.md

 And other features like log scaling a range of values are also supported through sweeper plugins: `hydra/sweeper=log`, `hydra/sweeper=bayesian`, `hydra/sweeper=optuna`, etc.

 ## Visualizing results (WIP)
-To synthetize the results of a sweep or all sweeps, you can use the `report.py` script:
+To synthetize the results of a sweep or all sweeps, you can use the `sweep_aggregator.py` script:

 ```
-python report.py --folder sweeps/default
+python sweep_aggregator.py --folder sweeps/default
 ```

 You can also specify a directory containing multiple sweeps:

 ```
-python report.py --folder sweeps
+python sweep_aggregator.py --folder sweeps/
 ```

 The report output will be something like this: